 - Defense Reform Redux - E-Notes -

 - Storm Surge?
-The Tides of War Roll Back In - Outside Publications -
+The Tides of War Roll Back In - The Modern War Institute -

-- Friendly Fire: The Risks and Rewards of Red Teaming - Outside Publications -
+- Friendly Fire: The Risks and Rewards of Red Teaming - War on the Rocks -

-- Black Swans and Pink Flamingos: Five Principles for Force Design - Outside Publications -
+- Black Swans and Pink Flamingos: Five Principles for Force Design - War on the Rocks -

 - Is the World Getting Safer — or Not? - E-Notes -